ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/service-orchestration.md

         });
         ```

         Use the `is` check to decide the flow based on the response to the client call.
-If the request failed with a `4xx` status code, respond with a "NotFound" response.
-Else, if the payload could not be bound to `Appointment` as expected or there was some other failure, respond with an "InternalServerError" response.
+If the request failed with a `4xx` status code, respond with an `http:NotFound` response.
+Else, if the payload could not be bound to `Appointment` as expected or there was some other failure, respond with an `http:InternalServerError` response.
 If the client call was successful and the response payload was successfully bound to `Appointment` we can proceed with the subsequent calls.

         ```ballerina
         if appointment !is Appointment {